Skip to content

 • Locating new, young, talent

 As procurement transitions into a new phase — impacted by growing external pressures and technological disruptions — CPOs are expected to keep their procurement teams on course.
 On course, in the mind of many C-Suite management teams, means that their CPOs should be providing value to stakeholders of an organization at every turn.
+Some of the primary responsibilities, as displayed in a Spend Matters job description of CPO's are:

 • Creation and ongoing value creation with a world class supply base